 Patrick glared him.
 ‘What did I tell you?
-Stay home!
-And we can’t turn on the lights, we’ll be seen.
+Stay home I said but on no… And we can’t turn on the lights, we’ll be seen.
 Just stay close to me and try not to break anything.’
 Clicking the torch on again with a loud sigh, he shone it down the aisle.
 ‘Now where’s she gone?’
 Behind him the tiger edged closer.
 His nose bumped hard into the polars head and with a thud Patrick fell over.

 ‘Sorry,’ muttered Grigs, ‘Was just staying closer.’

 Standing in front of the cars Abigail stood up as tall as she could on her paws.
 She held her breath.
 There it was!
 It was still there, right at the back.
 Letting out her breath in a rush, she pushed the other cars aside and pulled it out.
 It was so red and shiny.
 Patting it fondly, she climbed on and flicked on the control.
 With a roar the engine came to life.
 Leaning forward she pushed the button down hard.
 The car jumped forward, it was fast!
 The fur blew back from Abigails face as she raced down the aisle.
 She’d forgotten how much fun this was!
 Ahead was a small bright light and she shot towards it.
 The light got bigger and bigger.
 Abigail narrowed her eyes, she couldn’t see.
 What on earth was that?
 It was getting very bright.